 Wednesday, 6 p.m.

-A number of scenarios ran through Kate’s mind since she agreed to come to New York.
-More appeared when she was en route.
+Several scenarios ran through Kate’s mind since she agreed to come to New York.
+More appeared when she was on the way.
 They all, though, ended in the exact same place.
 If she did not accept Suzanne for who she was, and thus accept Mary for who she was, her daughter would be gone forever.
 All roads led to this exact same place.

 Whether it was the irresistible force or the immovable object, it was her faith.
 It was who she was.